The Buy Local First campaign launches its 4th year this holiday shopping season with three special events. Details HERE >>>

 “Combating Climate Change: Will a carbon tax fly in Oregon?”

 A public forum on carbon pricing was held at OSU’s Linus Pauling Science Center on Nov.
 20, 2014.
 The topic was viewed from three distinct perspectives: economic, legal, and public policy.

 1) Jeff Renfro: Senior Economist at the Northwest Economic Research Center (NERC) at Portland State University and Jenny Liu: Assistant Director at NERC .
 They co-authored the 2013 study “Carbon Tax and Shift: How to Make it Work for Oregon’s Economy.”
 Both are currently working on the Clean Air Tax or Fee report funded by the 2013 Oregon Legislature under Senate Bill 306.http://www.pdx.edu/nerc/sites/www.pdx.edu.nerc/files/carbontax2013_0.pdf

 2) Nancy Shurtz: University of Oregon Law School Professor.
 Professor Shurtz is an expert in business tax law, tax policy, and environmental policy.
 Her research in progress includes “Environmental Policy and Market Place Economics”.

 3) Kristin Eberhard: Senior Researcher at Sightline Institute; consultant in energy and climate change, technological and regulatory solutions.
 She was previously Legal Director of Natural Resource Defense Council’s Western Energy and Climate Projects.

-Each of our panelists will present a compelling 20-minute ‘Carbon Pricing for Oregon’ overview from their disciplinary fields, followed by a half-hour of Q & A. We will conclude the program with a call to action.
+Each panelist presented a compelling 20-minute ‘Carbon Pricing for Oregon’ overview from their disciplinary fields, followed by a half-hour of Q & A. The program concluded with a call to action.

 Primary sponsor: League of Women Voters of Corvallis